 I primarily work with clients nearing or in retirement who are looking for a trusted advisor to help them enjoy a dignified retirement and leave a legacy to those they love.
 However, I also work with younger clients who are diligently working to save and invest for the future.

-Many of my clients are Dave Ramsey or Chris Hogan fans and find me through the SmartVestor Pro program.
+Many of my clients are Dave Ramsey or Chris Hogan fans.
 As I mentioned in the About Me page, Dave Ramsey and Financial Peace University had a big impact on me personally and professionally.
 My financial house concept is built on the same principles as Dave Ramsey’s 7 Baby Steps so that is a natural fit.

 Several clients have found me through my partnership with The Whitecoat Investor as well.
 Jim is a wonderful writer and teacher and provides valuable financial content.
 Thanks to this partnership and my proximity to some of the best hospitals in the country here in Philadelphia, I work with many doctors.